-Peanuts are one of the most delicious and healthiest snacks to munch on.
+Peanuts are one of the most delicious and healthiest snacks but can peanuts raise your cholesterol levels?

 Though peanuts are high in calories and fats, they do not raise your bad cholesterol.
 Rather several studies have concluded that eating a handful of peanuts every day can be very beneficial for your heart health.

 Many people believe that because of the high-fat content in peanuts, they can increase the bad cholesterol level and cause weight gain.
 But research and studies prove otherwise.

 Peanuts are rich in high-quality monosaturated fats which are proven to reduce the growth of bad cholesterol and protect heart health.
 In addition to that, peanuts contain many essential nutrients like biotin, copper, folate, vitamin E, manganese, thiamine, phosphorus, and magnesium.
 It is also a good source of protein, fiber, and healthy fats.